flueke/mvme/doc/sphinx/source/analysis.rst

   grouped together in the grey box.

-Within the graph double-clicking on histograms or other sinks opens the respective view while double clicks on other objects start the appropriate editor.
+Within the graph double-clicking on histograms or other sinks opens the respective view, while double clicks on other objects start the appropriate editor.
 Ctrl-clicking navigates to the graph for the clicked object.

 System Details